Wall Street tumbles as weak industrials add to dour mood

 “These are all destabilizing factors and sentiment may finally be caving under the weight of it all.”

-All 11 major S&P sectors were in the red, with the smallest losses posted by the defensive utilities SPLRCU, real estate .SPLRCR and consumer staples .SPLRCS indexes.
+All 11 major S&P sectors were in the red, with the smallest losses posted by the defensive utilities, real estate and consumer staples indexes.

 However, all earnings report on the day were not disheartening.

-Verizon (VZ.N) gained 2.8 percent after beating estimates for profit and net new phone subscribers.
+Verizon gained 2.8 percent after beating estimates for profit and net new phone subscribers.

 Declining issues outnumbered advancers for a 5.97-to-1 ratio on the NYSE and a 4.44-to-1 ratio on the Nasdaq.